igor-martynov/dfrsync/README.md

 This app works in DEBUG mode of django.
 Use at own risk.
-Please remember to change SECRET_KEY and DEBUG in settings.py at least.
+Please remember to change SECRET_KEY, ALLOWED_HOSTS and DEBUG in settings.py at least.